Preference Restrictions in Computational Social Choice: A Survey: Winner Determination

 \citet{skowron2013complexity} also show that their approach extends to profiles with bounded single-crossing width \citep{cornaz2013kemeny}, by proving that the problem of finding an optimal Chamberlin--Courant committee is in FPT with respect to the single-crossing width.
 In particular, for profiles with bounded single-crossing width they establish an analog of \Cref{thm:cc-sc-intervals} saying that the voters represented by the alternatives within a given clone set again form an interval; with this result in hand, one can again apply dynamic programming to find an optimal committee.

-Just as for single-peaked preferences, \citet{misra2017complexity} give algorithms for computing a winning committee under the Chamberlin--Courant rule for profiles that can be made single-crossing by deleting a few voters or alternatives: their algorithms run in FPT time with respect to the number of alternatives to be deleted, and in XP time with respect to the number of voters to be deleted.
-They also show an NP-hardness result for a generalization of the single-crossing domain where each pair of alternatives is allowed to cross up to three times.
+Just as for single-peaked preferences, \citet{misra2017complexity} give algorithms for computing a winning committee under the Chamberlin--Courant rule for profiles that can be made single-crossing by deleting a few voters or alternatives: their algorithms run in FPT time with respect to the number of alternatives to be deleted, and in XP time with respect to the number of voters to be deleted. \citet{chen2023efficient} give an FPT algorithm for voter deletion. \citet{misra2017complexity} also show an NP-hardness result for a generalization of the single-crossing domain where each pair of alternatives is allowed to cross up to three times.

 \paragraph{Preferences Single-Peaked on Trees} For preferences single-peaked on trees, the egalitarian version of the Chamberlin--Courant rule remains polynomial-time computable.
 The argument is similar to the interval-stabbing argument presented above, except that we now need to stab subtrees rather than subintervals \citep{peters2020spt-journal}.